Haivision/srt/docs/API.md

 When this option is set to FALSE **on both connection parties**, the connection is allowed even if the passphrase differs on both parties, or it was set only on one party.
-It is however limited - the payload sent by the party that has set a passphrase cannot be received (that is, the payload is sent over the network, but won't be decrypted and delivered).
+Note that the party that has set a passphrase is still allowed to send data over the network.
+However, the receiver will not be able to decrypt that data and will not deliver it to the application.
+The party that has set no passphrase can send (unencrypted) data that will be successfully received by its peer.

 This option can be used in some specific situations when the user knows both parties of the connection, so there's no possible situation of a rogue